-6. On campers with a deluxe plumbing package, or shower/toilet options, there is an additional 12-volt demand pump to supply water needs.
-This device requires 12-volt power from either a deep cycle battery, or a convertor when 120-volt power is available.
-A 12-volt switch is located on a cabinet near the pump to turn the power on or off.
-When 12-volt power energizes the pump, it will self-prime and fill water lines and components.
+5. On camping trailers with the deluxe plumbing package, or shower/toilet options, there is an additional 12-volt DC demand pump to supply water needs.
+This device requires 12-volt DC power from either a deep cycle battery, or a converter when 120-volt AC power is available.
+A 12-volt DC switch is located on a cabinet near the pump to turn the power on or off.
+When 12-volt DC power energizes the pump, it will self-prime and fill water lines and components.
 When pressure achieves approximately 40-45 pounds, the pump will shut off and restart when the pressure drops to 21 pounds.
 Some cycling of the pump may occur, depending on the volume of water used.
 A check valve is located inside the pump to prevent water from flowing into the supply tank.
-It is suggested that you turn the 12-volt power off at the switch when using direct water supply.
-There is no need to consume 12-volt power when it is not required.
+It is suggested that you turn the 12-volt DC power off at the switch when using direct water supply.